danielgafni/dagster-ray/README.md

 ## 🚀 Key Features

 - **Run Launchers & Executors**: Submit Dagster runs or individual ops as Ray jobs
-- **Ray Resources**: Manage Ray clusters with Kubernetes (KubeRay) or local backends, connect to them in Client mode
+- **Ray Resources**: Manage Ray clusters with Kubernetes (KubeRay) or local backends, connect to them in client mode
 - **Dagster Pipes**: Execute external Ray scripts with rich logging and metadata
 - **Production Ready**: Tested against a matrix of core dependencies and platform versions, integrated with Dagster+